San Elijo State Beach Camping Guide: Best Sites, Tips & What to Know

 San Elijo Campground Reservations

-All San Diego beach campgrounds are very competitive when it comes to booking campsites, and San Elijo beach campground is no exception.
+All San Diego beach campgrounds are very competitive when it comes to booking campsites, and San Elijo beach campground is no exception, especially for weekends.
 Reservations are done on a rolling basis 6 months out from the date you want to go.
 What that means is that if you want to go on July 4, you need to book on January 4 at 8am.

 To book a campsite at San Elijo, you’ll need to create an account on ReserveCalifornia.
-On the day you want to try booking, you should be logged in and ready to go by 7:50.
-You should see a countdown on the website, and at exactly 8am, you can try to secure your site.
+On the day you want to try booking, check current availability there before the 8am release.
+You should be logged in and ready to go by 7:50.
+You’ll see a countdown on the website, and at exactly 8am, you can try to secure your site, which is also where you’ll find more detailed information on dates and site options.

 Amenities at San Elijo Beach Campground

-San Elijo has both hook-up RV sites and standard non-electric campsites.
+San Elijo has both hook-up RV sites and non hookup sites.
 Campsites can accommodate RVs and trailers up to 35 feet, however, the max size varies by campsite.
 Be sure to check that information before you book so you can plan accordingly.
 When you book, there will be a dropdown that shows the max length.

-There are restrooms and showers at the campground.
+There are restrooms and showers among the campground facilities.
 Showers require tokens, which can be purchased from a machine near where you check in (cash only).
 There is also a dump station on site (for a fee).

 The San Elijo State Beach Campground used to have a camp store and an on-site snack bar, but unfortunately those have been closed for a few years now.
 I hope some day they will come back.
 We loved walking up to the camp store for ice cream at night.
 And the snack bar served really good food all day long, making for a quick and easy meal option.